 This is definitely something I should have acknowledged when I moved from the East Coast, USA to West Coast, USA.
 There’s no need to pack your junk drawer.
 Sure, there are things that make a house a home.
 I find it best to own things that I use daily or at least weekly.

 In the same context, don’t overextend yourself to see everyone.
 It can make travel worse.
 In my case, flying to Virginia is halfway around the planet.
 It’s usually 20 hours of flight time.
-A 15 hr flight from Singapore to San Francisco, then a 5 hr flight from California to Virginia.
+There’s the 15 hr flight from Singapore to San Francisco, then a 5 hr flight from California to Virginia.
 And that’s not including layover time and time to and from airports.
 Which can be 50+ hours of getting to Virginia.

 While seeing everyone is fantastic, sometimes it’s just not doable for a whole laundry list of reasons.
-Especially during the Christmas season.
-It’s a great migration for everyone and there’s a lot of demand.
+Especially during the Christmas season, where it’s a great migration for everyone and there’s a lot of demand.

-The other piece of going back ‘home’, that is repeated expat advice but I’m not sure if everyone talks about feeling disappointed.
+The other piece of going back ‘home’, that is repeated expat advice, is feeling disappointment.
 At times, certain situations don’t make sense and efforts aren’t matched.
-For example, a friend complained to me that another friend who was 15 min’s down the road gave her a lame excuse that she couldn’t meet up.
+For example, a friend mentioned to me that another friend who was a 15 minute car ride down the road, gave an excuse that she couldn’t meet up.
 My friend had flown 6 hours to visit with friends and family.
 She also took personal days from work to make this visit and let everyone know a couple weeks in advance.
 So you can understand the hurt feelings of unmatched effort and questionable friendship.

 My advice is the same with known brand names and Apps, just let it go.
-Time is valuable and it’s far better to spend energy where it really counts.
+Time is valuable and it’s far better to spend energy where it matters and has meaning.